ryantd42/NY-Legislative-Git/2023/A6726A-2023/bill.md

   ___________

- Introduced by M. of A. CURRAN -- read once and referred to the Committee on Local Governments
+ Introduced by M. of A. CURRAN -- read once and referred to the Committee on  Local  Governments  -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT authorizing the county of Nassau to alienate and  sell  parklands to Lakeside Inn, Inc.

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Subject to the  provisions  of  this  act,  the  county  of Nassau, acting by and through its governing body and upon such terms and conditions as determined by such body is hereby authorized to discontin- ue  as  parklands  and alienate the lands more particularly described in section three of this act to Lakeside Inn,  Inc.,  for  the  purpose  of residential improvements.
   §  2.
 The  authorization provided in section one of this act shall be effective only upon the condition that Lakeside Inn, Inc., convey to the county of Nassau, and that the county of Nassau acquire and dedicate the lands described in section four of this act as parklands, provided  that the  county of Nassau has never used such lands for public open space or park purposes.
   § 3.
 The parklands authorized by section one of this act to be  alien- ated are described as follows:
   PARCEL A
+  All  that  certain  plot,  piece or parcel of land, situate, lying and being in the Town of Baldwin, Nassau County,  State  of  New  York,  and bounded and described by the following:
   Beginning at a point at the end of the following continuous two cours- es  and  distances  from  the  corner  formed by the intersection of the southerly side of Lakeside  Place  and  the  easterly  side  of  Milburn Avenue;

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD11014-02-3
+ A. 6726--A  2

   (1)  Southerly  along  the  easterly  side  of Milburn Avenue from the corner formed by the intersection of  the  southerly  side  of  Lakeside Place and the easterly side of Milburn Avenue 688.84 feet.
   (2)  South  79  degrees  44  minutes East 159.13 feet to a point, said
  point being South 25 degrees 48 minutes West 110.45 feet from  a  copper plug in concrete, and said point being the point or place of beginning;

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11014-01-3
- A. 6726  2

   Thence running South 79 degrees 44 minutes East 3.84 feet to a point;
   Thence  South  26  degrees  45 minutes 18 seconds West 36.53 feet to a
  point;